-I like to use liquid nails for reinforcement, since they don’t usually end up in studs.
+I like to use liquid nails for reinforcement, since the boards don’t usually end up in studs.

 The wonderful thing about MDF is that it’s semi flexible which allows it to bend around walls that aren’t straight or have imperfections (so no huge gaps to fill unlike wood) AND the edges are smooth, no splinters or sanding required (also unlike wood).
 Not to mention you never have to worry about bowed/warped boards, and it’s a fraction of the cost.

 I used 3-4 nails per batten and they went up so easy.
-Once the first is in, measure horizontally and mark where the next board should go (remember the spacing was calculated earlier and will be different for each wall).
+Once the first is in, measure across horizontally and mark where the next board should go (remember the spacing will be different for each wall).

 I made a mark both at the top and bottom, measured and cut the next batten, and did a test fit to be safe:

-Before gluing and nailing, make sure to double check with your level (this is the most important step!)
+Before gluing and nailing, make sure to double check with your level (this is an important step!)